melezhik/Sparrow6/posts/Application Less Containers.md

 - container initialization
 - application restart when a new version is deploy or configuration file changed
+- application helth check ( with possible retries or more complex logic )
 - container crash or stop cleaning up logic
 - etc